eldipa/book-of-gehn/posts/matasano/2018-07-03-CBC-Bitflipping.md

 {% call marginnotes() %}
 We don't know if our inject plaintext will be aligned to the block size boundary.
-To ensure that we inject padding of twice the block size which warranties that at least one block will be full with our ``A``s
+To ensure that we inject padding of twice the block size that warranties that at least one block will be full with our ``A``s
 {% endcall %}